PhyuPT/Creating-Visualizations-Using-Cognos-Analytics/README.md

 Using using IBM Cognos Analytics

-Create visualizations for the following captured KPI metrics: Download the file CarSalesByModelStart.xlsx Download zip file
+Download zip file

 TASK 1: Quantity Sold by Dealer ID - as a bar chart, sorted in either ascending or descending order of quantity sold, and change the chart title to Quantity Sold by Dealer ID (Hint: Use the pivot table on Sheet1, and use Format on the Chart tab to change the chart title)